Graham Oakley

-Graham Thomas Oakley (27 August 1929 – 19 December 2022) was an English writer and illustrator best known for children's books.
+Graham Oakley (born Graham Thomas Oakley on 27 August 1929 – 19 December 2022) was an English writer and illustrator best known for children's books including the Church Mice and Foxbury Force series.

 Early life

-Oakley was born to Thomas and Flora (Madelay) Oakley in Shrewsbury, Shropshire, England.
+Oakley was born on 27 August 1929 to Thomas and Flora (née Madelay) Oakley in Shrewsbury, Shropshire, as their only child.
+Oakley grew up living above an electrical repair shop which his father ran before his family moved to Warrington.

+Education

+Oakley's studies at Warrington Art School were interrupted when Oakley was called up for national military service in 1947, returning in 1950 to finish studies.

+Military service

+Oakley served two years at the headquarters of the British Army of the Rhine.

 Art career

-Oakley attended the Warrington Art School in 1950.
-He worked for London repertory theatre companies as a scenic artist from 1950 to 1955; as a design assistant at the Royal Opera House in Covent Garden, 1955 to 1957; at Crawford's Advertising Agency, 1960 to 1962; at BBC-TV as a set designer for films and series, 1962 to 1967.
-At BBC he worked on How Green Was My Valley, Nicholas Nickleby, Treasure Island, and Softly, Softly.
+Oakley freelanced for London repertory theatre companies as a scenic artist from 1950 to 1955; as a design assistant at the Royal Opera House in Covent Garden, 1955 to 1957; at Crawford's Advertising Agency, 1960 to 1962; at BBC-TV as a set designer for films and series, 1962 to 1967.
+At BBC, Oakley worked on How Green Was My Valley, Nicholas Nickleby, Treasure Island, and Softly, Softly.

 Children's books

 Oakley is best known for the Church Mice series of picture books (1970 to 2000), next for the Foxbury Force series (1994 to 1998).
 He also won a Boston Globe–Horn Book Award Special Citation in 1980 for the picture book Graham Oakley's Magical Changes.
 It features detailed scenes drawn on pages that are cut in half, permitting the user to "turn" the top and bottom halves separately.
 The combinations are surreal; the original whole-page drawings are already strange.
-In 2001 it was republished in France, entitled 512 for the number of different combinations possible.
+In 1981, it was republished in France, entitled 512 for the number of different combinations possible.